 Cities of the future will rely on smart mobility infrastructure that reimagines private and public transportation.
 Advancements in IoT, smart sensors, and edge computing make it possible to collect, process, and share vital data that prioritizes safety and sustainability.
 Solutions include car- and ride-sharing platforms, autonomous vehicles and unmanned delivery, the rollout of electric vehicle (EV) charging stations, and real-time predictive analytics informing users of traffic, navigation, and multimodal transportation options.
 Alliance building between governments and businesses will be critical in implementing seamless mobility ecosystems.

-Technologies such as 5G Mobile Network and Internet of Behavior will play a complementary role in molding Cities of the Future.
+Technologies such as Internet of Behavior, 5G Mobile Network, and, eventually, 6G Mobile Network will play a complementary role in molding Cities of the Future.
 High-speed internet will enable real-time communication between transport modes, reducing congestion and accidents.
-5G connectivity coupled with the extraction of critical consumer data from sensors and IoT-empowered devices will kickstart the smart mobility revolution in the years to come.
+Advanced connectivity, coupled with the extraction of critical consumer data from sensors and IoT-empowered devices, will kickstart the smart mobility revolution in the years to come.

 The automotive industry is quickly adopting intelligent manufacturing processes that rely on digital supply networks embedded with technologies like industrial IoT, 5G, artificial intelligence, and digital twins.
 However, many challenges remain, e.g., the high cost of retrofitting older factories, technology skills shortages, security concerns, and cultural resistance associated with job loss arising from automation.
 While implementing smart factories comes with a high degree of complexity, there are several gains to be made in productivity, customization, response times, energy, and overall cost.